-You’ll still have the option to report an incident or injury over the phone with a claims advisor if you would like to do so.
+You still have the option to report an incident or injury over the phone with a claims advisor if you would like to do so.

-Benefits of the new claims form
+Benefits of the online claims form

 Employers and injured workers should experience a straightforward, empathetic and consistent process, regardless of the simplicity or complexity of a claim.